paskito002/STINGER-V3/README.md

 | 9GB RAM PANEL                    | 5000 NAIRA   ✅
 | 10GB RAM PANEL                   | 5500 NAIRA   ✅

-# Contact ES TEAMS TECH to Purchase a Private Fast Panel Now!!!
+`Contact ES TEAMS TECH to Purchase a Private Fast Panel Now!!!`

-    <h2 align="center"> ⚠️ NOTE </h2>
-## STINGER-V3 SCRIPT IS NOT OPENLY ALLOWED TO BE USED FOR FREE.
+## NOTE : STINGER-V3 SCRIPT IS NOT OPENLY ALLOWED TO BE USED FOR FREE.
 SC IS FOR SALE....
 BE WARNED!!!

 ## ```Connect With Me```<img src="https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/handshake.gif" width ="80"></h1>
  <br>